Albrtito/ObsidianNotes/02-Atomic/1737987572 - Introduction to Databases.md

 5. **Access type:**

 ## Types of storage:
+We can classify storage and therfore databases by purpose, type of data they store, data semantics…

-Information can be saved in order to precess it or in order to store it (among others).
+Based on **purpose** information can be saved in order to precess it or in order to store it (among others).
 + **Inmediate storage:** Aimed for **processing**
 + **Long term storage:** Aimed for **storage**

+## Data operations:
+What are we actually doing with the data once we get it into the database?
+The same basic operations repeat on all storing systems.
++ **Add**
++ **Edit**
++ **Erase/Delete**
++ **Retrieve/Queries:** Look at the data, check what there is stored